Corporation (nightclub)

 Corporation, often referred to as Corp by locals, is an independent live music venue and nightclub located in the city centre of Sheffield, England.
 In addition to hosting live music from touring bands, Corporation hosts club nights which play a variety of alternative, pop and rock music.

 Overview

 Layout

 Corporation is located in the Devonshire Quarter of Sheffield City Centre.
-Located on three floors, the club contains six bars throughout four rooms: the main arena, small arena, upstairs, and The Local Authority.
+Located on three floors, the club contains six bars throughout four rooms: the main arena/band room (Capacity of 453 people), small arena/band room (Capacity of 150 people), upstairs, and The Local Authority/L.A./White Room (Capacity of 270 people).
 The upstairs room is opened only during club nights and has a balcony overlooking the lower room's dance floor.
 The Local Authority was established as an additional room in 2013 and is opened on club nights as an extension to the main club and serves on non-club nights as a "mini club".